MicahElliott/pacrat/README.md

 # Pacrat

 > A minimal yet flexible general-purpose package manager for a variety of
-> package types and OSs, geared toward installing any CLI tool.
+> package types and OSs, geared toward installing and upgrading any CLI tool.

 <img align="right" width="120" height="120" title="Pacrat logo" src="./logo1.png">